jon-jacky/Piety/README.md

 - **Cloud computing** - Run Python applications on virtual machines, minimizing resource consumption and startup time (as in [Mirage](http://www.openmirage.org/), [HalVM](http://corp.galois.com/blog/2010/11/30/galois-releases-the-haskell-lightweight-virtual-machine-halv.html), [Erlang on Xen](http://erlangonxen.org/), and [OSv](http://osv.io/)).

-Another page describes the Piety [directories](doc/directories.md) and their contents.
+Another page describes the Piety [directories](DIRECTORIES.md) and their contents.

+Ongoing and recent work on Piety is described [here](BRANCHES.md).

 Piety is written in Python 3 since June 2015.
 Earlier work is saved in this repository in the *python2* tag.
 The conversion is described [here](doc/python3.md).

-Revised June 2016
+Revised Jan 2018